TTKVentures/TTKVentures.github.io/sbei.md

 #### Two Reasons
 1. We genuinely believe that Good People + Hardwork + Support = Great Things.
-2. This is exactly the type of opportunity we wished would have been available to us at the onset of our careers.
+2. This is exactly the type of opportunity we wish would have been available to us at the onset of our careers.
 </details>

 <details>